-Some computer systems have a FIFO queue in between the host system and the graphics system to smooth transfer of data (see Section 4.3 for more details.)
-The queue can force a CPU stall if it becomes too full, thus stalling program execution.
+Some computer systems have a FIFO queue in between the host system and the graphics system to smooth the transfer of data (see Section 4.3 for more details.)
+The queue can force a CPU stall if it becomes too full, which in turn stalls program execution.
 The state of the queue (stalled, full, or empty) during intense graphic activity can tell you if the host is flooding the graphics pipeline.
-Use tools described in Section 4.1.1 to gather data about the FIFO usage.
+Use the tools described in Section 4.1.1 to gather data about the FIFO usage.